certara/pyDarwin/docs/Options.rst

     * elitist_num: Positive integer; How many of the best models from any generation to carry over unchanged to the next generation.
 Function like `Hall of Fame <https://deap.readthedocs.io/en/master/api/tools.html#hall-of-fame/>`_  in DEAP.

-.. _crossoverRate_options_desc:
+.. _crossover_rate_options_desc:

-    * crossoverRate: What fraction of the mating pairs will undergo cross over (real 0.0-1.0)
+    * crossover_rate: What fraction of the mating pairs will undergo cross over (real 0.0-1.0)

-.. _mutationRate_options_desc:
+.. _mutation_rate_options_desc:

-    * mutationRate: Probability that at least one bit in the genome will be "flipped", 0 to 1, or 1 to 0, (real 0.0-1.0)
+    * mutation_rate: Probability that at least one bit in the genome will be "flipped", 0 to 1, or 1 to 0, (real 0.0-1.0)

 .. _sharing_alpha_options_desc: